RakhithJK/roundcube-roundcubemail-wiki/Installation.md

 ## Conclusion

 This is a very basic setup to get you up and running with Roundcube in less than twenty minutes.
 There are plenty of other options, and a lot more options to investigate.
-See [wiki:Howto_Config] or browse the [forums](http://www.roundcubeforum.net) for other tricks and modifications, as well as support if you just can't get it working.
+See [[Configuration]] or browse the [forums](http://www.roundcubeforum.net) for other tricks and modifications, as well as support if you just can't get it working.

 Have fun with your new Roundcube installation!!